World Editor

 Please note, that World Editor is still in it’s early stage.

-World Editor follows what you see is what you get paradigm of editing, providing 3D gizmo control essential properties of objects on a map, such as positioning, rotation and scale, both in global cooradinates space and local.
+World Editor follows what you see is what you get paradigm of editing, providing 3D gizmo control essential properties of objects on a map, such as positioning, rotation and scale, both in global coordinates space and local.

 There’re two distinct primitives: